eleumik/eleusoft_uri/README.md

 build
 -----

-Both maven and ant are supported, a build.xml file is provided, use [ant jar] to create the jar, [ant test] to run the tests.
+Both Maven and Ant are supported, a pom.xml and a build.xml file are provided, use [ant jar] to create the jar, [ant test] to run the tests.

 license
 -------